jalombar/starsmasher/docs/source/reference/sph_input.rst

    * - ``nintvar``
      - ``2``
      - every run
-     - 1=integrate entropic variable a, 2=integrate internal energy u, 12=a then u
+     - 1=integrate entropic variable a, 2=integrate internal energy u, 3=integrate buoyancy ln A (needs neos=1), 12=a then u, 32=ln A then u
    * - ``cn1``
      - ``.3d0``
      - every run